PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 ## Deliverables

 If you are done with the use-cases, you can move on to documentation, ensure that you have saved and committed all your work to Github.
-Documentation is a very important part of the project, and you will need to ensure that you have a project proposal presentation, a Python script called ```calculate_metrics.py``` and a Jupyter Notebook called ```[student number]_responsible_ai.ipynb```, which clearly communicate your your findings.
+Documentation is a very important part of the project, and you will need to ensure that you have a project proposal presentation, a Python script called ```calculate_metrics.py```, a Jupyter Notebook called ```[student number]_responsible_ai.ipynb```, and a Python script containing the unit test for the group fairness taxonomy function, as is specified in use-case 5.

 :bell: Please, rename the notebook by adding your student number, - e.g., ```12345678_responsible_ai.ipynb```.

 Start to work on the Responsible AI use-cases as soon as possible.
-Do not wait until Week 8 to start with your project proposal presentation or Jupyter Notebook.
-You will need to work on the project proposal presentation and Jupyter Notebook in stages.
+Do not wait until Week 8 to start with your project proposal presentation, Python scripts, or Jupyter Notebook.
+You will need to work on the deliverables in stages.

 ## Plagiarism